sultanadeel/Team-project---The-Bitcoin/README.md

 #### Metrics 4: S&P 500 took 30 times longer to reach where Bitcoin is today!
 Image11

 By observing the market trends of bitcoin against S&P 500 and Nasdaq, we all know that Bitcoin has outperformed these iconic companies.
 Year over year, its value has risen above 600 percent.
 S&P 500 is often used as a benchmark to track investments by investors.
-Over the last 90 years, the average annual rate of return has only been 9.8% for S&P 500 while Bitcoin's moonshot rise has outperformed this benchmark by 6000 percent.
+Over the last 90 years, the average annual rate of return has only been 9.8% for S&P 500 while Bitcoin's moonshot rise has outperformed this benchmark by 6000 percent https://www.coindesk.com/sp-cryptocurrency-contextualizing-bitcoins-price-explosion/.
 Nasdaq itself is planning to introduce bitcoin futures next year, this will further push Bitcoin into the mainstream investing universe.
 Also, when we look at the graph it compares them on standard grounds on the same scale which gives us the clear idea, why bitcoin is the one you should invest in.

 ## The Rebuttal:
 ### Ethereum has better ROI since ICO
 Image13

 Initial Coin offerings(ICOs) have now grown to be the next big thing for startups rather than all of the Venture capital, using cryptocurrency as the source of capital.
 ICOs have raised nearly $2.3billion, with majority of it being raised in 2017.
 The visualization above shows the Initial coin offering(ICO) names and the ROI for Bitcoin and Ethereum since they have started being used as ICO.
 This shows that Ethereum is better than Bitcoin when it comes to ROI.
 Ethereum is the block chain-based platform where majority of the ICOs have been developed and hence it is more recognised in the ICO world.
-The reasons behind the growth of cryptocurrencies as ICO is certainly the increasing prices and adoption of block chain technology by the start ups rather than using the traditional innovation strategies.
-The investors who invested in early stages have received incredible returns which have made the new investors curious to explore the world of cryptocurrencies.
+The reasons behind the growth of cryptocurrencies as ICO is certainly the increasing prices and adoption of block chain technology by the start ups rather than using the traditional innovation strategies. https://www.forbes.com/sites/chancebarnett/2017/09/23/inside-the-meteoric-rise-of-icos/#792afb155670 The investors who invested in early stages have received incredible returns which have made the new investors curious to explore the world of cryptocurrencies.
 Though Bitcoin is soaring high everyday but when it comes to Return on Investments, Ethereum goes to the first position, it is among the top performers according to icostats.com with 126,300% ROI since ICO for NXT.

 ## Link to Tableau Public:<br />